B2R2-org/B2R2/README.md

    naturally supports *pure parallelism* for binary disassembling, lifting and IR optimization.

-1. B2R2 is *easy* to play with: there is absolutely no dependency hell for B2R2:
+1. B2R2 is *easy* to play with: there is absolutely no dependency hell for B2R2 because it is a fully-managed library.
 All you need to do is to install [.NET Core SDK](https://dotnet.microsoft.com/download), and you are ready to go!
 Native [IntelliSense](https://docs.microsoft.com/en-us/visualstudio/ide/using-intellisense?view=vs-2017) support is another plus!